 I explained to them the correct legal procedure for a change of name as applicable in India (as also in many developed countries).
 First step is to make an affidavit for the change of name and submit it to a District Court or a Magistrate.
 The next step is to publish advertisements announcing the name change in two local newspapers.
 The last step is to get the same published as a notification in the Official Gazette of one’s state.

 At the end of it, one soldier from Rajasthan raised an issue that in their area, the second name of every girl was ‘Kumari’ and when they got married, it changed to ‘Devi’.
 He gave an example that Ritu Kumari after marriage will automatically become Ritu Devi as per their customs.
 I replied that until change of name is done legally, she would remain Kumari for life.
-I instructed all officers and troops who did change their spouse’s name to complete all legal proceedings for change of name.
+I instructed all officers and soldiers who did change their spouse’s name to complete all legal proceedings for change of name.

 In Canada, when you visit the family physician or the pharmacy, the search key-field that they use is the last name.
 I always request them to search with our home telephone number as Nikhil and I have a common last name, Nidhi and Marina have different last names.